igr/hero-vs-monsters/README.md

 # Hero vs Monsters

-This repository contains the list of different implementations of the same problem, described below.
-The purpose is to present different programming styles, languages, methodologies, patterns... and to compare them.
+This repository contains the list of different solutions of the same problem, described below.
+Its goal is to showcase a variety of programming styles, languages, methodologies, and patterns, and to compare them.

 Each subfolder must be a complete solution, with its own build system.
 The only common part is the problem description.

+While this is a minor problem, feel free to express your ideas and demonstrate your principles.
+For example, if you have a separate module with only one file, that's perfectly acceptable here since our focus is to provide an illustrative example.

+You are welcome to add more implementations, or enhance existing ones.
+It's perfectly fine to have multiple implementations in the same language, provided they're sufficiently distinct.

-Please add as many comments as possible to your code, so that it is easy to understand.
-The purpose is to learn from each other, and to compare different approaches.
+We encourage you to add as many comments to your code as possible to make it easier to understand.
+Our aim is to learn from each other and compare different approaches.

 ## Implementations